aminjares/Game-2338/TestPlanProject.md

 * Test Objectives
   * The objectives our team will accomplish by testing Dark Ninja on desktop are testing all the game controls and their functions.
 The team will accomplish this by making sure the game allows us (the player) to select a game control and perfom the correct function.
 * Acceptance Criteria
-  * Estimated number of defect or internal test acceptance criteria
+  * Estimated number of defect or internal test acceptance criteria... what is expected out of the outcome of the project
 * References
   * List any reference documents